 2. Environment Variable Values:

-Any environment specific value can be added directly by adding a record of this entity.
-Relationship between Environment Variable Definition & Environment Variable Values is enforced as 1:1.
+Any environment-specific value can be added directly by adding a record of this entity.
+The relationship between Environment Variable Definition & Environment Variable Values enforced as 1:1.
 We can have only one record for any Key-Value pair.

 Using Environment Variables into Code

-Environment variables can be fetched the same way we fetch values from any entity.
+Environment variables fetched the same way we fetch values from any entity.